AI-Assisted Legacy Migration: Lessons Learned

 The experiment:

-• Claude analyzes the authentication flow
+- Claude analyzes the authentication flow

-• Codex analyzes the authentication flow
+- Codex analyzes the authentication flow

-• Cursor analyzes the authentication flow
+- Cursor analyzes the authentication flow

-• Claude merges the three perspectives by checking the legacy and validating findings
+- Claude merges the three perspectives by checking the legacy and validating findings

-It was like having three junior devs do a code review each catches different issues.
+Claude noticed error handling patterns, Codex caught edge cases, and Cursor identified performance considerations.
+None of them captured everything alone, but together they offered complete coverage.
+It was like having three junior devs do a code review - each catches different issues.

 October 13: Rock Bottom

-I decided to test "autonomous AI development."
+I decided to test "autonomous AI development".
 Give it a clear spec, let it run, see what happens.

 The results were... educational.

-What the AI delivered:
+What AI delivered:

-• Branded types that looked correct but had the wrong types
+- Branded types that looked correct but had the wrong types

-• Variables with names suggesting one purpose but types implying another
+- Variables with names suggesting one purpose but types implying another

-• An abstraction layer so over-engineered it required abstractions for the abstractions
+- An abstraction layer so over-engineered it required abstractions for the abstractions

 I spent more time fixing "functional" AI code than I would have spent writing it correctly from scratch.
+This was my lowest point, when I wondered if all this was really saving time or if I was just creating technical debt at AI speed.

 October 17: The Code Review Apocalypse